Windows Server 2008 R2 repartition hard drive

 To decrease partition size:

-- Right click this volume and select “Shrink Volume”.
+- Right click a NTFS partition and select “Shrink Volume”.

-- In next window, type the amount of space to shrink, all available space will be shrank by default.
+- In next window, type the amount of space to shrink, all available space will be used by default.

 - Confirm and proceed.